yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Global, FollowerBelief

-??? example  "[stats] whenever a Great Person is expended"
-	Example: "[+1 Gold, +2 Production] whenever a Great Person is expended"

-	Applicable to: Global

 ??? example  "[stats] from [tileFilter] tiles [cityFilter]"
 	Example: "[+1 Gold, +2 Production] from [Farm] tiles [in all cities]"